iglao/Hebergnity/README.md

-- 👋 Hi, we are @Hebergnity
+- 👋 Hi, we are @iglao - Innovate, Grow, Link, Achieve, Operate
-- 👀 French hosting and cloud company started in 2014
+- 👀 French hosting and cloud company started in 2017
-- 📫 You can contact us at contact[@]hebergnity[.]com
+- 📫 You can contact us at hello[@]iglao[.]com